WebFritzi/GUI64/README.md

 * run programs and games with a simple double click
 * manage files by cutting, copying, pasting, deleting, and renaming them
 * format and rename disks
-* browse your folders on your SD2IEC device
+* browse the folders on your SD2IEC device
 * create new disk images and folders
 * view files in text and hex mode